A CDS Option Miscellany: Index options

-Here $\DVOI_t(s;T_1,T_2)$ is the `flat-CDS-curve' PV01 calculation alluded to above\footnote{Except that eq.~(\ref{eq:DV01flat}) assumes a flat hazard rate, which is not quite the same thing; and one should use the proper riskfree curve too.
-In essence, this means reproducing what the Bloomberg CDSW page implicitly uses.}.
-It is simply a formal calculation to get from a spread to an upfront for use in settlement, and does not, for example, depend on the number of defaults in the index (though it does depend on an assumed recovery rate which is fixed by market convention), and nor is it a tradable asset as such.
-Also $L_t$ is the accrued loss through defaults\footnote{Assuming interest is paid from the auction payout, but this is a minor matter.} from time 0 to time $t$ and $N_t$ is the number of survived names at time $t$.
-The option is assumed to have been struck at time 0, and $N_{00}$ denotes the number of names in the original index: for example we might have $N_{00}=125$, $N_0=124$ and $N_t=122$, meaning that the index originally had 125 names, one default occurred, then the option was written, then another two occurred, and now it is time to value the option\footnote{$N_t/N_{00}$ is called the `factor'.}.
-It is also to be understood that $s_t$ is the spread of the current version of the index.
+is obtainable immediately from the Bloomberg CDSW screen, because it is the upfront (settlement amount) of an index CDS contract; so a market participant can easily calculate it.
+It is therefore consistent with CDS index option pricing methods.
+The quantity $L_t$ is the accrued loss through defaults\footnote{Assuming interest is paid from the auction payout, but this is a minor matter.
+Notice, by the way, that the formula for $L_t$ after Eq.(42) in \cite{Rutkowski08} is incorrect, as the recoveries of the defaulted names may be different.} from time 0 to time $t$ and $N_t$ is the number of survived names at time $t$.
+The option is assumed to have been struck at time 0, and $N_{00}$ denotes the number of names in the original index: for example we might have $N_{00}=125$, $N_0=124$ and $N_t=122$, meaning that the index originally had 125 names, one default occurred, then the option was written, then another two occurred, and now it is time to value the option.
+Also, $s_t$ is the spread of the version of the index current at time $t$ (i.e.\ with names that defaulted before time $t$ removed; $L_t$ keeps track of the defaulted ones).

 A minor point worth ironing out is what happens when the strike spread is made arbitrarily high.
-According to O'Kane, the payer option should become worthless in that limit, on the grounds that one is paying an `infinite spread' on exercise, whereas the simple procedure of taking a knockout payer Black-76 style and adding on the front-end protection causes the payer value to tend to the value of the front-end protection.
-Actually, both are wrong, because the exercise \emph{premium} does not tend to infinity: its limit is, as can be easily verified,
+According to O'Kane, the payer option should become worthless in that limit, on the grounds that one is paying an `infinite spread' on exercise, whereas the simple procedure of taking a knockout payer Black'76 style and adding on the front-end protection causes the payer value to tend to the value of the front-end protection.
+In fact, both are wrong, because the exercise \emph{premium} does not tend to infinity: its limit is, as can be easily verified,